 - Two bucks with archery, muzzleloader or modern gun,

-- Four does with muzzleloader and modern gun combined.
+- Five does with archery, muzzleloader or modern gun combined.

 - 12-inch inside spread or 15-inch main beam rule.

 Nov.
 1, 2022-Feb.
 5, 2023.
 Daily limit - 6, possession limit -12.
 Bird dogs allowed.

 Sept.
 1, 2022-Feb.
 28, 2023.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.

 May 15, 2022-Feb.
 28, 2023.
 Dogs allowed except during firearms deer hunts.
 Daily limit - 12, possession limit - 48.